 ST. PETERSBURG, Fla. — There won't be any repairs to Tropicana Field after all, it appears.

-In a Thursday afternoon sequence of events, the St. Petersburg City Council approved funding that would have repaired the Trop, which was shredded by Hurricane Milton on Oct.
+In a Thursday afternoon sequence of events, the St. Petersburg City Council approved funding that would have repaired the Trop, which was badly damaged by Hurricane Milton on Oct.
 9.

-Auld said the stadium deal died when a Pinellas County bond vote recently got pushed back after the election and 2 ‘yes’ commission votes were replaced with 2 ‘no’ votes.
+Auld said the stadium deal died when a Pinellas County bond vote recently got pushed back after the election and two ‘yes’ commission votes were replaced with two ‘no’ votes.

 "We can’t make the terms of the last deal work because we can’t get the ballpark built it in time for 2028 season, and the additional cost overruns, combined with having to spend another year along with the uncertainty, make that impossible," he said.